Why you should care

 Now he’s back in H-Town, America’s fastest-growing city, set to overtake Chicago in population size in the next decade.
 His reign comes at a time when Texas is acquiring some bluer tinges, as millennials and young Hispanics are voting at higher rates and urban populations grow, and we might look to Houston as a case study in that political shift.
 For now, the burning question is: How do you turn Houston into a top-tier metropolis, defined, according to Turner, as a city with strong infrastructure, balanced budgets and diversity?
 Urban politics expert Robert Stein says the big question for Houston is how to grow at a sustainable pace.

 Turner doesn’t quite have a universal mandate to rule — he took the mayorship with a margin of some 4,000 votes, defeating Republican Bill King in a race that centered around the city’s finances (Turner’s area of expertise, fortuitously).
 But he’s inherited quite the muck.
-Oil prices, which determine much of Houston’s economy — more than 7% of exports are tied up in oil and gas — have settled at less than $50 a barrel, down from $139 in 2008.
+Oil prices, which determine much of Houston’s economy — more than 7 percent of exports are tied up in oil and gas — have settled at less than $50 a barrel, down from $139 in 2008.
 In 2001, the Houston government agreed to an exorbitant pension deal.
 And the city cannot collect taxes above a strict cap.
 Weeks ago, Turner released his first cut of a plan, slated to pay off the $7.8 billion debt within 30 years.
 The Houston City Council passed a resolution — a 16-1 vote — in support of Turner’s plan.
 He’s “laser-focused” on sorting the pensions, says Stein.

 Houston’s is the story of many American cities: Rising pension costs hamstring the local government from addressing other issues like crumbling highways and weak public transportation systems.
 After the bullish 1990s, pension plans across the country — which heavily invest in the market — soared, says pension expert Josh McGee.
 Houston’s, developed in 2001, suffered after the 2008 crash.
 “The problem is still solvable today, but it can get very tough very quick if we don’t take action,” McGee says.